vinushcv/COLOR_CONVERSIONS_OF-IMAGE/README.md

 # COLOR_CONVERSIONS_OF-IMAGE
 ## AIM
-To write a python program using OpenCV to do the following image manipulations.
+Write a Python program using OpenCV that performs the following tasks:

-i) Read, display, and write an image.
+i) Read and Display an Image.

-ii) Access the rows and columns in an image.

-iii) Cut and paste a small portion of the image.

-iv)To perform the color conversion between RGB, BGR, HSV, and YCbCr color models.
+ii) 	Draw Shapes and Add Text.

+iii) Image Color Conversion.

+iv) Access and Manipulate Image Pixels.

+v) Image Resizing

+vi) Image Cropping

+vii) Image Flipping

+viii)	Write and Save the Modified Image

 ## Software Required:
 Anaconda - Python 3.7
 ## Algorithm:
 ### Step1:
-Choose an image and save it as a filename.jpg ,
+Load an image from your local directory and display it.
 ### Step2:
-Use imread(filename, flags) to read the file.
+o	Draw a line from the top-left to the bottom-right of the image. o	Draw a circle at the center of the image. o	Draw a rectangle around a specific region of interest in the image. o	Add the text "OpenCV Drawing" at the top-left corner of the image.

 ### Step3:
-Use imshow(window_name, image) to display the image.
+o	Convert the image from RGB to HSV and display it. o	Convert the image from RGB to GRAY and display it. o	Convert the image from RGB to YCrCb and display it. o	Convert the HSV image back to RGB and display it.

 ### Step4:
-Use imwrite(filename, image) to write the image.
+o	Access and print the value of the pixel at coordinates (100, 100). o	Modify the color of the pixel at (200, 200) to white.

 ### Step5:
-End the program and close the output image windows.
+o	Resize the original image to half its size and display it.
 ### Step6:
-Convert BGR and RGB to HSV and GRAY
+o	Crop a region of interest (ROI) from the image (e.g., a 100x100 pixel area starting at (50, 50)) and display it.
 ### Step7:
-Convert HSV to RGB and BGR
+o	Flip the original image horizontally and display it. o	Flip the original image vertically and display it.

 ### Step8:
-Convert RGB and BGR to YCrCb
-### Step9:
-Split and Merge RGB Image
-### Step10:
-Split and merge HSV Image
+o	Save the final modified image to your local directory.

 ##### Program:
 ### Developed By: